 Under the terms of the revised Consent Agreement, many of the previous requirements were eliminated; for example, Aspen no longer has a requirement to use a consultant nor the requirement for a certain percentage of full-time faculty.
 However, Aspen will continue its current Arizona Core nursing program for all current students and provide regular reports to the Board of Nursing about the program.
 It remains accountable to the Board to ensure that its current students receive expected instruction and learning opportunities.
 Once all currently enrolled students in the program have either completed the program or ceased enrollment, or within two years, whichever is sooner, Aspen's program approval will be automatically voluntarily surrendered for a minimum period of two years.
-As expected, although the rate improved from the 2021 rate of 58%, Aspen's 2022 annual NCLEX-RN® first-time pass rate did not meet the Arizona State Board of Nursing's required pass rate in 2022 at 63.7%.

-Having entered into the revised Consent Agreement with the Arizona State Board of Nursing, Aspen suspended new enrollments to its pre-licensure nursing program in Florida, Georgia, Tennessee and Texas and will complete instruction for currently enrolled Core nursing students in Florida, Tennessee, and Texas.
-The Georgia facility did not open for Core nursing students.
+Having entered into the revised Consent Agreement with the Arizona State Board of Nursing, Aspen suspended new enrollments to its pre-licensure nursing program in Florida, Georgia, Tennessee and Texas and will complete instruction for currently enrolled Core nursing students.
 The state authorizing units and state boards of nursing were noticed to this effect on September 20, 2022.